| Title: | Approximate the Variance of the Horvitz-Thompson Total Estimator |

 and the Sen-Yates-Grundy estimator (Yates and Grundy 1953; Sen 1953),

-which are available through function varHT
+which are available through function varHT in package sampling;

 Only first-order inclusion probabilities and only for sample units;